 Tip:

-Tap Zoom to Location Zoom to Location to center the map at your location.
+Tap Zoom to Location to center the map at your location.

 Note:

-IPS Setup records the radio signals continuously during the survey.
-Keep the phone oriented in the direction of travel throughout the recording so that the direction of movement remains unchanged in the sensor's frame of reference.
-Follow the planned path as closely as possible at a steady pace.
+The IPS Setup app continuously captures radio signals during the survey.
+Keep your phone oriented in the direction of travel to ensure that the sensor maintains a consistent frame of reference.
+Follow the planned path as closely as possible, maintaining a steady pace.

-3. Move at a steady pace toward the next survey point and tap Confirm Survey Point when you reach it without stopping or pausing.
+- Move at a steady pace to the next survey point and tap Confirm Survey Point upon arrival without stopping or pausing.

 Tip:

 Follow the planned path as closely as possible.
-Confirm that the survey points are in the specific places they were placed when sketched in Plan mode.
-For example, if you sketched a point near a wall, move to and confirm the point near the wall.
+Ensure that the survey points are positioned exactly where they were placed in the Plan mode.
+For example, if a point was sketched near a wall, move to that location and confirm the point near the wall.

-4. Confirm each survey point location in order until you reach the last one.
+- Confirm each survey point location in sequence until you reach the last one.

 Once the last survey point is confirmed, the recording stops and the Upload button appears.
-The survey recording is completed and can be upload to the IPS Recordings feature service.
+The survey recording is completed and can be uploaded to the IPS Recordings feature service.

 When you have surveyed every area in the facility where you want to enable ArcGIS IPS, you can use the recordings to create and enable indoor positioning data.